The date and time range selected for a report helps to limit data and focus on what you want.

 Default reports display with ranges.

-You have the option to select your preferred time zone, which will be your default time zone view going forward.
+For some reports you have the option to select your preferred time zone, which will be your default time zone view going forward.
 For more information, see Time zones.

 Today.
 Displays data from 00:00 AM today through the current time, to latest available data point.
 If it's not included in the dashboard configuration, it won't appear on the list of predefined date ranges.